-4.2.2 Adding a Normalization Policy for Barracuda
+4.1 Adding a Normalization Policy for Barracuda

 1. Go to Settings >> Configuration from the navigation bar and click Normalization Policies.
-2. Click Add.
+2. At the top left, click Add.
 3. Enter a Policy Name.
 4. In Compiled Normalizer, select BarracudaCompiledNormalizer.
 5. In Normalization Packages, select the required normalization package(s).
 6. Click Submit.

-Fig. 3: Adding a Normalization Policy
+Fig. 1: Adding a Normalization Policy